flatpak/flatpak-builder-tools/node/README.md

 If you generate the `generated-sources.json` in CI, you can do this by passing `--package-lock-only` to `npm install`.

+### Lockfile requirements

+If using npm, your lockfile must be **committed** to the project's version control.
+It's not enough to generate it locally and feed it to `flatpak-node-generator` because without it, `npm` will make API requests that won't be cached by the generator.

+You also must be using at least `package-lock.json` version 2.

 ### Caching

 flatpak-node-generator will cache many API responses and archives from the server to speed up